MeanyLodge/History/docs/Meany-Hill.md

 South and up the hill from Side Track is [Danny's Woods](Danny's-Woods).
 North and downhill of Side Track lies Railroad Meadows.
 From Side Track you can ski through RR Meadows or take Side Track past the [Couloir](Couloir) to [Lefty](Lefty).
 From Lefty you can catch glimpses of [Stampede Creek](Stampede-Creek) and pass near the old [Ferguson Pool](Ferguson-Pool) below [Harvey's Slot](Harvey's-Slot).

 All routes north or west from [Top Hut](Top-Hut) end at [Psychopath](Psychopath), which twists along the northwest boundary of Meany Hill.
 As you ski down Psychopath, pause to reflect upon the achievements of Meany legends.
 From [Railroad Curve](Railroad-Curve) you can see [Karen's Corridor](Karen's-Corridor).
 The lower section of Psychopath is [Liberation Way](Liberation-Way), home of [Richard's Ravine](Richard's-Ravine).
 Psychopath ends at the switchback of the [Cat Track](Cat-Track).
 From there you are uphill of [Hell's Half Acre](Hell's-Half-Acre).
 The Cat Track leads to the lower Lane.
-Turning left (north) will descend [Kitchen Run](Kitchen-Run), pass the [Industrial Park](Industrial-Park), and arrive at the, surprise, kitchen end of the [Lodge](Lodge).
+Turning left (north) will descend [Kitchen Run](Kitchen-Run), pass the [Industrial Park](Industrial-Park), and arrive at, surprise, the kitchen end of the [Lodge](Lodge).

 ### Down the Middle